UPDATED February 2017

 Ever find yourself needing a one-way ticket?
-It can happen.
-You might be called away for an emergency and not sure how long you’ll be there.
-Or maybe there’s a great deal from an airport far from you which allows a return to your city for a reasonable price but you still must fly to the departing airport.
-Whatever.
-If you need a one-way ticket there are things you should know.
+Maybe you’re called away for an emergency and not sure how long you’ll stay.
+Maybe there’s a great deal to Europe from a big airport 500 miles/800 km away, which allows a return to your city for a reasonable price but you still must fly to that big airport airport.
+Whatever, here’s what you should know.

-- Discount carriers (such as Frontier, Spirit, Ryanair): One-way tickets on these airlines are usually half the price of round-trips or returns
+- Discount carriers (examples: Frontier, Spirit, Ryanair): One-way tickets on these low cost airlines are often half the price of round-trips fares.

-- Legacy carriers (such as American, United, British Airways): One-way tickets on these airlines can be a little or a lot more than half the price of a round-trip or return
+- Legacy carriers (examples: American, United, British Airways): One-way tickets on these major airlines can be a little more or a lot more than half the price of a round-trip fares.

 - American: Los Angeles to New York